FlyingCow31/FlyingCow31/README.md

 ## ✨ Random stuff
 **"In order to reach heaven, the tree must plant his roots throught hell."** - idk i heard it on youtube
+> I try to be consistent but always end up quitting because I don't find any good unity/C# course for what I want, if you have any suggestions, feel free to reach up to me.
 😄 Pronouns: he/him